-In my analogy Rubio is the short-hitter, Trump the long-hitter (and yes, I realize there’s some irony in this analogy).
+In my analogy, Rubio is the short-hitter, Trump the long-hitter.
 Trump is the best at swatting away barbs and making sure the ones he throws land.
-This was never Rubio’s strong suit.
+This was never Rubio’s strength.
 As soon as Rubio brought up “small hands”, I knew it was over.
-He tried to play Trump’s game (or in keeping with my analogy, outdrive him) and lost.
+He tried to play Trump’s game, or in keeping with my analogy, outdrive him, and he lost.

 Now I’m not saying Rubio would have won had he stuck to his own game-plan.
 There was a lot going against him just as there is with me if I’m competing on a longer course.
 But we both stand a better chance if we stick to our own game and not try to be someone we’re not.